dirigible-io/dirigible-io.github.io/help/setup_hcp.md

         neo start --account <your_account> --application <application_name> --user <your_user> --host <target_landscape_host> --password <your_password> -y

 5. Go to `https://account.hanatrial.ondemand.com/cockpit` and to the Authorizations section.
 Add Developer and Operator roles to your user to get full access to all features.

+### Using the SAP HANA Cloud Platform Cockpit
+---

+ 1. Download the latest All-In-One WAR file for HANA Cloud Platform from [http://download.eclipse.org/dirigible/](http://download.eclipse.org/dirigible/)
+ 2. Go to `https://account.hanatrial.ondemand.com/cockpit` and sign in to your account.
+ 3. Go to **Applications** and then to **Java Applications**.
+ 4. Click on **Deploy Applications**.
+Find the All-In-One WAR file for HANA Cloud Platform and deploy it.
+ 5. Click on the name of your application.
+Go to **Security** and to the **Roles** section.
+ 6. Add the *Developer* and *Operator* roles to your user account to get full access to all features.
+To do that, select the role, choose **Assign**, and type your User ID.